 Why This Lehigh Valley Start-Up Is Asking You To Rate Restaurants Privately

-— Josh Sapienza | Hawser
+— Josh Sapienza | Paire Appetit

-Josh Sapienza’s Pennsylvania based start-up (Hawser LLC.) just launched Course: Restaurant Guide this past month.
-The app matches people with restaurants they’ll love and it’s been built, in part, to help clean up some of what’s left in the wake of several multi-billion dollar platforms, publishers and websites that have long been promoting the brutal public critiques of restaurants online and the now out-of-control critic culture that glorifies issuing small businesses “one-size-fits-all” grades or scores that often have devastating impacts on local businesses and the livelihoods of the men and women they employ.
+Josh Sapienza’s Pennsylvania based start-up (Paire Appetit.) just launched Paire: The Dating App For Your Taste Buds this past month.
+The app matches people with restaurants they’ll love and it’s been built, in part, to help clean up some of what’s left in the wake of several multi-billion dollar platforms, publishers and websites that have long been promoting the brutal public critiques of restaurants online.

 In fact, some might say that the cooking competition shows have given complex beautiful dishes and the culinary artists who create them (under serious pressure and time constraints) so much exposure that they’ve raised the mainstream expectation of what “dining” is (or could be) all across the country.

-Add to that, the fact that the men and women who serve as judges to rate these masterful culinary athletes, their techniques, execution and presentation…have also enjoyed a tremendous amount of notoriety - and you’ve now got quite a large audience who has “learned” not only what “great” food is but also what it also means to be great or “Top” Chef.
+Add to that, the fact that the men and women who serve as judges to rate these masterful culinary athletes, their techniques, execution and presentation…have also enjoyed a tremendous amount of notoriety - and you’ve now got quite a large audience that has “learned” not only what “great” food is but also what it also means to be great or “Top” Chef.

-But not everyone likes high-end complicated food.
-Taste is personal and the flip side of sensationalizing or glorifying food that doubles as high art is an unfortunate (and very likely unintentional) diminished value of simple less-nuanced cuisine and the line cooks who pump it out daily.
+Sapienza explains: “But not everyone likes high-end complicated food.
+Taste is personal and the flip side of sensationalizing or glorifying food that doubles as high art is an unfortunate (and very likely unintentional) diminished value of simple less-nuanced cuisine and the line cooks who pump it out daily.”

 And they’d say: “No. Not really.”.

 Every single one of them eventually admitted two things: #1.
 That they don’t cook every meal. and #2.
-That they actually go out for food and average of 2.5 xs/week “…but not to a restaurant.”.
+That they actually go out for food and average of 2.5 xs/week “…but not to a real restaurant.”.

-I was shocked to learn just how marginalized people were made to feel if they weren’t dining at an expensive, fancy restaurant helmed by a chef they had seen on TV or that had been awarded a certain number of stars by a national publication or even local food critic.
-And I thought…how sad is that!?
+“I was shocked to learn just how marginalized people were made to feel if they weren’t dining at an expensive, fancy restaurant helmed by a chef they had seen on TV or that had been awarded a certain number of stars by a national publication or even local food critic.
+And I thought…how sad is that!?” said Sapienza

-It was then that I suddenly began to to have a profound appreciation for what the Food Network’s Bob Tuschman and stars like Guy Fieri were doing to counter-balance this negative impact with shows like “Diners Drive-Ins and Dives”.
+It was then that Josh suddenly began to to have a profound appreciation for what the Food Network’s Bob Tuschman and stars like Guy Fieri were doing to counter-balance this negative impact with shows like Diners Drive-Ins and Dives.

 https://www.distractify.com/p/do-the-restaurants-pay-to-be-on-diners-drive-ins-and-dives